Convergence of classical optimized non-overlapping Schwarz method for Helmholtz problems in closed domains: Numerical experiments and curved geometries

-Let us now illustrate the performance deterioration expected for the OO0, EMDA, OO2 and PADE transmission conditions, when used in an OS scheme for closed-domain Helmholtz problems.
-To this end, two different cases will be presented: \begin{enumerate*}[label=\itshape\roman*)] \item a closed two-dimensional cavity with a length $\ell=9.5\lambda_w$, where $\lambda_w$ is the wavelength; \item a section of an infinite two-dimensional waveguide with the same length $\ell$. \end{enumerate*} In particular, the geometry displayed in Figure~\ref{fig:numexp:geo} is used and the following boundary conditions are imposed:
+Let us now illustrate the performance deterioration of the OO0, EMDA, OO2 and PADE transmission conditions, when used in an OS scheme for closed-domain Helmholtz problems.
+To this end, two different cases will be presented: \begin{myenum*} \item a closed two-dimensional rectangular cavity with a length $\ell=9.5\lambda_w$, where $\lambda_w$ is the wavelength and \item a section of an infinitely long two-dimensional rectangular waveguide with the same length $\ell$. \end{myenum*} In particular, the geometry displayed in Figure~\ref{fig:numexp:geo:rect} is used and the following boundary conditions are imposed:

 where $k=\frac{2\pi}{\lambda_w}$, $h=\ell/2$ and $N=9$.
 Let us stress that, as the length of the cavity is not an integer multiple of the wavelength, the closed Helmholtz problem is well defined.
-Furthermore, let us also note that for the selected height and wavenumber, $9$ modes can propagate in the waveguide.
+Furthermore, let us also note that $9$ modes can propagate in the waveguide for the selected height and wavenumber.
 All these modes are superimposed when exciting both the cavity and the waveguide problems.

-Concerning the numerical setup, the Helmholtz problem~\eqref{eq:helmholtz} is discretized with a finite element method of order $5$, and the geometry in Figure~\ref{fig:numexp:geo} is discretized with $8$ triangular mesh elements per wavelength.
+Concerning the numerical setup, the Helmholtz problem~\eqref{eq:helmholtz} is discretized with a finite element method of order $5$ and the geometry in Figure~\ref{fig:numexp:geo:rect} is discretized with $8$ triangular mesh elements per wavelength.
 An optimized Schwarz scheme is then used to solve~\eqref{eq:helmholtz:omega} with the boundary conditions given in~\eqref{eq:numexp:bc}, with $g=0$ and with two subdomains of equal size, as shown in Figure~\ref{fig:domain}.
 Furthermore, let us mention that in the following numerical experiment, the non-overlapping fixed-point Schwarz algorithm is recast into the linear system~\cite{Dolean2015a}: